What an unusual time to be contemplating starting or finishing an urban planning or urban studies degree in the US, especially if:

 One: Above all, make sure that you have an active library card or cards (in some cases available to non-residents and non-students) and get in the habit of READING and taking notes daily — books, plans, reports, dissertations and articles that interest you.
-Read about the (cultural, environmental, built form etc.) history and conditions of your hometown, favorite cities and/or place(s) where you plan to study or work.
+Read about the (cultural, environmental, built form etc.) history and conditions of your hometown, favorite cities and/or place(s) where you plan to live, visit, study or work.
 Ask colleagues for reading recommendations about specific places or topics.
-While not a typical urban planning book list, here are some of my suggestions.
+While not a typical urban planning book list, here are some of my reading suggestions.

 Six: Keep an eye on Bloomberg CityLab for featured writing about urban design, culture, transportation, environmental issues, economic development, housing, equity and governance.